Recognized as one of BC's Top Employers (2022):

 Annual tuition maximum | employer pays up to $2,500 in tuition subsidies for job-related courses per year |

-Here are some of the reasons why Nature's Path Foods, Inc. was selected as one of Canada's Greenest Employers (2022):
+Here are some of the reasons why Nature's Path Foods Inc. was selected as one of Canada's Greenest Employers (2023):

-- Nature's Path longstanding "Envirobox" program is part of the company's focus on reducing waste and adverse impacts wherever possible -- the program has reduced overall packaging by 66 per cent on average (when compared to boxed cereal products) and has ensured that all packaging is made of Forest Stewardship Council-certified 100 per cent recycled paperboard and corrugated cardboard using vegetable-based inks
+- Nature's Path longstanding "Envirobox" and "EcoPac" programs are part of the company's focus on reducing waste and adverse impacts wherever possible -- the programs have helped reduced overall packaging by 66 per cent on average (when compared to boxed cereal products) and has ensured that all packaging is made of Forest Stewardship Council-certified 100 per cent recycled paperboard, corrugated cardboard using vegetable-based inks, and recyclable soft plastics

 Highlights